decentech/events/README.md

 We take 3 consistent approaches:
 * education - newbie or seasoned pro our events will be designed for you to receive tangible value
 * overview - what's happening in the world of dapps (decentralised apps) - potential guest speaker
 * community building - we will **actively** commit to growing dapps communities by showing precisely you can help contribute to an open source project

+#### Like a bookclub but for decentralised tech projects.
+Each month we'll take a new focus, mentor others, learn together and share our knowledge.

 #### Whether you spell it Decentralized or Decentralised, we have your back.